MMarco94/movie-clustering/README.md

  Those biases are so strong they are clearly visible from the similarity matrix.
 For example, this image represents the pairwise similarities among the 200 most popular movies (the brighter the pixel, the higher the similarity).
 ![top 200 movies similarity matrix](out/top200-similarities.png)
- As expected, basically all pairs have a high similarity, since the most popular movies have been watched by basically all users.
+ As expected, basically all pairs have a high similarity regardless on the movie itself, since the most popular movies have been watched by basically all users.

 ## Dominant sets clustering
 For the purpose of this project, the simpler version of dominant set clustering was used: the discrete replicator dynamics algorithm in combination with the peel off strategy.